Verb ir => to go

 Past Tense:

 Base word ir transforms to fu.
 Now we can apply the pattern as would apply to past tense of -er/-ir verb shown later below.
-Past tense is of 2 forms: "I went", and "I was".
-Both of them use the same form as table below.
+Past tense of "ir" is same as that of another verb "ser".
+Past tense of the 4 verbs is as below:

 Future Tense: